-Study population: Adult patients with a syndesmotic screw placed for an unstable ankle fracture with concomitant acute syndesmotic injury.
+Study population: Adult patients with acute syndesmotic injury for which with one or two metal syndesmotic screw(s) were placed for an unstable ankle fracture with concomitant acute syndesmotic injury.

-Intervention (if applicable): On demand removal of the syndesmotic screw; i.e. removal is only performed in case of symptomatic hardware such as painful hardware or hardware (supposedly) causing restricted range of motion.
+Intervention (if applicable): On demand removal of the syndesmotic screw(s); i.e. removal is only performed in case of symptomatic hardware s such as implants causing painful hardware or hardware (supposedly) causingor implants (suspected of) causing restricted range of motion.